hmchou56/centra8/centra6/workshop.md

 - Data sharing in edge-cloud environments; Ethical considerations in AI deployments at the edge
 - Global research partnerships for rapid responses to global issues

+[A draft schedule for the workshop is availalbe via SCHED])https://centra6.sched.com/)

 ## Submission Guidelines:

 - We welcome 1-2 page abstracts (U.S. letter – 8.5″x11″), using the [IEEE proceedings template](https://www.ieee.org/conferences/publishing/templates.html).
 Abstracts must be submitted as a PDF file.